benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - For something simple like this, NPM scripts are great!
 - But I have some package.json files that have 25+ scripts that generate files, etc
-- In that case, and actual build system like gulp makes sense
+  * In that case, and actual build system like Gulp makes sense
-- But it's good to always have NPM scripts to abstract the build system
+  * But it's good to always have NPM scripts to abstract the build system
-- So if things change underneath the commands the user calls stay the same
+  * So if things change underneath the commands the user calls stay the same

 - Speaking of linting...

 /////